crankmanser/sphec-meter/Project_Manifest.md

 ## Changelog (What Was Done)

+* **v3.1.5 (2025-08-11):**
+    * **Status:** In Progress.
+    * **Milestone:** Completed the implementation of the "Probe Analysis" report card feature, including the foundational `RtcManager` for session-based timestamping and all associated UI and backend logic.
+All known bugs related to file saving and feature freezes have been resolved.
+    * **Design (Architecture):** Deferred several pBIOS features (`New Probe`, `pBIOS Snapshot`, `SD Card Formatter`) to be implemented after the core diagnostic and UI feature set is complete.
+This decision prioritizes a stable core experience and moves high-risk or "capstone" features to the end of the development cycle.

+* **v3.1.5 (2025-08-11):**
+    * **Status:** Planning Complete.
+    * **Milestone:** Finalized a comprehensive implementation plan for the "Probe Analysis" report card feature.
+    * **Design (UI):** Defined the final "report card" layout for the `ProbeProfilingScreen`, incorporating key historical KPIs like `Zero-Point Drift` alongside live signal integrity metrics to create a comprehensive, data-rich diagnostic tool.
+    * **Design (RTC):** Architected a robust, session-based timestamping system.
+A new `RtcManager` will be used once at boot to generate a unique session ID, which will be used for all subsequent file logging, ensuring data integrity and efficiency.

 * **v3.1.4 (2025-08-10):**
     * **Status:** Complete.
     * **Milestone:** The auto-tuner algorithm has been definitively re-architected to be **stateful, intelligent, and holistic**.
 All previous flawed implementations have been scrubbed in favor of a new, robust design.
 The Live Filter Tuning UI has been polished to a professional standard, resolving all known visual bugs.